A systematic approach to

 Breast cancer affects one in eight women across the United States.
 In 2020, an estimated 276,480 new cases of invasive breast cancer are expected to be diagnosed, along with 48,530 new cases of non-invasive (in situ) breast cancer.
 As of January 2020, there are more than 3.5 million women with a history of breast cancer in the U.S. This includes women currently being treated and women who have finished treatment.
 Mastectomy is part of the treatment in up to 40% of cases.
 Of that, up to 30% will develop Post-Mastectomy Pain Syndrome (PMPS.)

-We believe that a major cause of chronic post-mastectomy pain is related to surgical injury of sensory nerves of the breast and chest area.
-This occurs as part of standard mastectomy today, and is considered acceptable.
-Our experience has shown us that appropriate handling of the nerves during the mastectomy may avoid the problem altogether.
-Management of the repercussions of nerve damage in the chest, breast, and axillary (armpit) area is difficult.
+We believe that a major cause of chronic post-mastectomy pain is related to surgical injury to sensory nerves in the breast and chest area.
+This occurs as part of standard mastectomy today and is considered acceptable.
+Our experience has shown us that appropriate nerve handling during the mastectomy may avoid the problem altogether.
+It is difficult to manage the repercussions of nerve damage in the chest, breast, and axillary (armpit) area.
 There are specialists that focus on management of nerve damage elsewhere in the body (arms, legs, head.)
-However, in the breast this is an under-addressed area in terms of diagnosis, treatment, and prevention.
+However, this is an under-addressed area in terms of diagnosis, treatment, and prevention in the breast.

 Breast Relief℠ is a unique clinical and research initiative, geared towards addressing and preventing PMPS.
 By diagnosing patients, systematically treating them, and educating healthcare and patient communities, we ultimately aim to shift paradigms in surgical treatment of breast cancer.

 At NYBRA Plastic Surgery we operate on hundreds of women per year, and on occasional encounter patients that suffer from PMPS.
 Breast Relief℠ is our way of addressing this issue.